ginguyenn/jobSuche/README.md

 By providing a job description URL, the AI Assistant can extract and analyze the job requirements.
 It offers personalized advice on optimizing your resume, identifying missing skills, and suggesting relevant courses to improve your qualifications.
 Additionally, it prepares you for interviews by highlighting the essential skills and experiences required for the job.

+**5. Interview Preparation**:
+Our app can generate potential interview questions based on the job description and your resume.
+It provides answers and tips for each question, ensuring your responses align with your skills and experiences, helps you practice and build confidence for your interviews.

 ##How It Works

 **Moodle Integration:**